-Homeland Security Secretary Defends Separating Families Of Illegal Border-Crossers
+Homeland Security Secretary Defends Separating Families Who Cross Border Illegally

 "The pushback in terms of us enforcing the law is inappropriate and unacceptable.
 If somebody wants a different law, they should go to Congress and get a different law passed.
 But we took an oath and we will uphold the laws of this country," she said.

-Nielsen's five-month tenure so far as homeland security secretary has already been already consequential — and controversial.
+Nielsen's five-month tenure so far as homeland security secretary has already been consequential — and controversial.

 Attorney General Jeff Sessions announced the zero tolerance policy earlier this week, and on Tuesday Nielsen appeared on Capitol Hill where she faced questions from skeptical lawmakers.